andreyponomarevru/static-site-generator/ssg/src/pages/index/about.md

 In 2001, when I was 12, my parents bought a computer.
 At that time at school, we were taught BASIC - although it was fun but not much applicable to real life.
 Surfing the Internet, I found a book teaching HTML and CSS and built my first website.

 Then I got interested in programming and started to learn C++.
 Should I even mention that I had failed miserably?
-Afterwards, I spent some time playing around with other languages, messing around the command line, and learning about computer hardware by disassembling and rebuilding my PC.
+Afterward, I had spent some time playing around with other languages, messing around the command line, and learning about computer hardware by disassembling and rebuilding the PC again and again.

 In 2006 I entered [Murmansk State Technical University](http://www.mstu.edu.ru/).
-During my first year at university, I started building websites for friends and small businesses.
-I had been doing mostly frontend and CMS-customization sort of things, sometimes delving more into the design and sometimes writing a little bit of PHP and JavaScript and configuring servers.
+Slowly I started building websites for friends and small businesses.
+Had been doing mostly frontend and CMS-customization sort of things, sometimes delving more into the design and sometimes writing a little bit of PHP and JavaScript and configuring servers.
 That's what I had been doing for almost 8 years.

 Around 2015, due to the accumulated fatigue, I made a decision to quit web development, at least for a few years.

 In 2018 I returned to programming, intending to transition solely into backend development.
-Since then, I learn new technologies and build new personal projects striving to keep coding fun and enjoyable, as it once was (and currently is).
+Don't want to spread myself too thin anymore, doing design, frontend, backend, and so on at the same time.
+Since 2018 I haven't been doing any commercial work — I currently only learn and build new personal projects, honing my skills.